 It has not been in Australia many years to be sure but it seems shorter in growth to the other elegans although you can probably plan for 1.5m high.

-Unless you want a tall plant it would be good to slash a mature plant to near ground level in mid summer.
-It flowers autumn onwards.
+Unless you want a tall plant it would be good to slash a mature plant to near ground level in mid summer or half of it.
 Pineapple sage often sets seed so there can be variations in the red colour.

 Pineapple sage will frost burn but an established plant should re-emerge from the roots.